Tautological stable pair invariants of Calabi-Yau 4-folds: Introduction

 Applying $\pi_*$ and taking determinant, we know $L_i\in \Pic^0(E)$ is a torsion line bundle which is a contradiction.
 Finally, consider the Koszul resolution

 and tensor it with $\eE$, we obtain an exact sequence

 By \eqref{equ on vani of hom}, we conclude that $\eE\cong \eE\otimes \oO_E$, so we are done. \end{proof} In other chambers, $\oO^{[n]}$ is in general not a bundle and it seems more tricky to show \eqref{equ on van}.
-We believe when a wall-crossing formula is established\,\footnote{Wall-crossing formulae in $\DT_4$ setting are not established yet.
-See \cite{GJT} for a recent conjectural proposal.}, the vanishing will be manifestly reduced to the vanishing in JS chamber.
+We believe when a wall-crossing formula is established, the vanishing will be manifestly reduced to the vanishing in JS chamber (wall-crossing formulae in $\DT_4$ setting are not established yet, see \cite{GJT} for a recent conjectural proposal).
 In Appendix \ref{sect on vanishing}, we prove \eqref{equ on van} in PT chamber when $d=2$.